Different uses for voting

 Businesses and agencies often lose money and power when a council changes hands and policies swerve.
 This is a major cause of war-like politics.

-Can we end such raging or silent tragedies?
-Better tools give real hope; we can stop the tragedies caused by the old voting tools.
+Can we reduce such raging or silent tragedies?
+Better tools give real hope; we can reduce the tragedies caused by the old voting tools.

 What's Wrong